bernergo/meetups/2025-05-20/README.md

 - Provide the tool in a container and provide a [dev container config](https://containers.dev/)
 - Use a [nix](https://nixos.org) package
 - Use Github [gh cli extensions](https://docs.github.com/en/github-cli/github-cli/using-github-cli-extensions) to install the tools
+- Use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) and run the tool within